This topic provides a high-level overview of Greenplum Database high availability features.

 You can deploy Greenplum Database without a single point of failure by mirroring components.
 The following sections describe the strategies for mirroring the main components of a Greenplum system.
 For a more detailed overview of Greenplum high availability features, see Overview of Greenplum Database High Availability.

-The VMware Tanzu Greenplum on vSphere virtualized environment ensures the enforcement of anti-affinity rules required for Greenplum mirroring solutions and fully supports mirrorless deployments.
-Other virtualized or containerized deployment environments are generally not supported for production use unless both Greenplum master and segment mirroring are enabled.
+The VMware Greenplum on vSphere virtualized environment ensures the enforcement of anti-affinity rules required for Greenplum mirroring solutions and fully supports mirrorless deployments.
+Other virtualized or containerized deployment environments are generally not supported for production use unless both Greenplum coordinator and segment mirroring are enabled.

 When you deploy your Greenplum Database system, you can configure mirror segment instances.
 Mirror segments allow database queries to fail over to a backup segment if the primary segment becomes unavailable.
 The mirror segment is kept current by a transaction log replication process, which synchronizes the data between the primary and mirror instances.
 Mirroring is strongly recommended for production systems and required for VMware support.